ZPB-Semester-23-24Z/ZPB_FET/README.md

 ### Wrinting Tests
 I Know writing tests seems pointless.
 But they really save a lot of time on debugging

+Tests are **run automatically** after **committing** to the repository.
+If they end in failure, you will receive an e-mail telling you what happened

 #### Rules:
 1. Each module should be tested.
 2. Tests should be placed in the tests folder.